What Are Frequently Asked Questions?

 - Cordless phone or cell phone that needs charged

 There are many others, but these are the most common.
 Usually taking the suspected device out of the room or into the garage will change the sound enough to indicate you have located the culprit.

 How do I replace my sensor (e.g., door, window, smoke detector, etc.) battery?

-here are several different styles of wireless sensors, including door, window, motion, smoke detection, etc. each having their own battery requirements.
-Please refer to the manufacturers instruction first.
-Open the sensor, get proper replacement battery, replace, and put sensor back together.
+Here are several different styles of wireless sensors, including door, window, motion, smoke detection, etc., with each having their own battery requirements.
+Please refer to the manufacturer’s instructions first.
+Open the sensor, get a proper replacement battery, replace, and put the sensor back together.
 When completed, go to keypad follow the steps under Option #1 or Option #2:

 - Press and hold the number 2 button for three seconds, until the display shows “sensor reset”